 The best advertising must balance being creatively different and strategically smart.

 When ads are different but not smart, they will entertain consumers, but do nothing for your brand.
-Your advertising must be smart enough to trigger the desired consumer response to match your brand strategy.
+Undoubtedly, your advertising must be smart enough to trigger the desired consumer response to match your brand strategy.

 How to predict advertising success